-CPCSD has recently contracted with AP Triton for development of a Fire Services Annexation Feasibility Study which is expected to be completed by the end of 2023.
+CPCSD recently contracted with AP Triton for development of a Fire Services Annexation Feasibility Study which is expected to be completed by the end of 2023.
 This assessment will review the potential for El Dorado Hills County Water District (El Dorado Hills Fire) and/or El Dorado County FPD to annex all or part of the area currently served by CPCSD.
 The District has also been working with Don Ashton through Municipal Resource Group to assess sustainability options for fire services.

-LANDSCAPING AND WEED ABATEMENT
+LANDSCAPING, LIGHTING, AND WEED ABATEMENT

-Landscaping
+Landscaping and Lighting

 Within the District there are 20 lighting and landscape assessment districts (LLAD).
 Of these, six are neighborhood parks or landscaped areas along roadways that enhance the overall aesthetic of the area and provide increased opportunities for active and passive recreation.
-An additional landscaped area is planned to be added in 2024.
+Silver Springs LLAD was activated in 2023.
 The other 13 LLADs are for streetlights only.
 In these areas, District staff monitors the lights and reports any damaged or burnt-out lights to PG&E for repair (CPCSD, 2019).
 Each LLAD pays a specific amount, based on the services provided, and the number of residents receiving the services.
-While some of the LLADs have self-sustaining budgets, staff have reported that approximately 1/3 are running a deficit due to the rising cost of providing services.
+While most of the LLADs have self-sustaining budgets, CPCSD staff report that three LLADs have a deficit fund balance due to rising costs of providing services (specifically electricity from PG&E for streetlights) and because there is no escalator (or annual increase for inflation) on the tax assessment.
+Staff are working with PG&E to convert all streetlights in Cameron Park to LEDs to provide cost savings and reverse the deficit.
+If the LED project is not effective, the LLAD residents may vote to increase their tax assessment or they can choose to deactivate street lights to save on electrical costs and balance the current deficit.